GuyAwesomeOrg/nemo-cucumberjs/README.md

 sample project demonstrating use of [cucumber.js][1] with [nemo][2]

-# Pre-requisite
+# Optional Steps

-Install cucumber globally
+- Install cucumber globally.
+Please make sure to install cucumber>=0.8.0

 ```shell
 npm install -g cucumber
 ```

-# setup
-This example runs on chrome and already configured to run on OSX.
+- This example runs on chrome and already configured to run on OSX.
 If you are on windows, make sure to add `chromedriver.exe` in your path.

+# Overview

 Features are written with the [Gherkin][3] syntax.
 For example in this project you will find,